(Last Updated on : 11/02/2020)

-The Gulf of Mannar Marine National Park is a marine biosphere located along with coasts of Ramanathapuram
+The Gulf of Mannar Marine National Park is a protected area consisting of 21 small islands

-Biosphere Reserve covering an area of 10,500 Sq kms.
-It is the first marine Biosphere Reserve in Southeast Asia.
-The island comprises of estuaries, forests of the near shore environment, sea grasses, salt marshes, beaches, including marine components like algal communities, coral reefs, mudflats and mangroves.
-The Gulf thus house almost 3600 plant and animal species that include the globally endangered species Sea Cow and six mangrove species common in the peninsular India.
+.
+The park has a great diversity of plants and animals.
+Public access within the core areas of the Park is limited to glass bottom boat rides.
+The island comprises estuaries, forests of the near shore environment, sea grasses, salt marshes, beaches including marine components like algal communities, coral reefs, mudflats and mangroves.
+The Gulf thus houses globally endangered species like Sea Cow and six mangrove species common in the peninsular India.
 The dolphins present here also create euphoria to the tourists.

 Geography of Gulf of Mannar Marine National Park

 The 220 sq mi. long park is part of the 140 km long and 25 km wide Mannar barrier reef.
 It lies between 8 degree 47 to 9 degree 15 N latitude and 78 degree 12 to 79 degree 14 E longitude.
 The 21 islands vary from 0.6 acre to 321.2 acres.
 Total area of the islands is 6.23 km sq.
 (2.41 sq mi).